 With its emphasis on doing it is not surprising that a majority (31%) of the class come from an engineering background.
 However, undergraduates with business, commerce and economics backgrounds form a whopping 41% of the class.
 Humanities and other social sciences also form a significant (14%) of the class at MIT Sloan.

 |Consumer Goods and Services||5%|

-Consulting and financial services form a major part of the incoming class with Technology, media, and telecom forming the third largest pre-MBA employment industry.
+Consulting and financial services form a major part of the incoming class.
+Furthermore, technology, media, and telecom form the third largest pre-MBA employment industry.

 MIT Sloan: Employment and Career Outcomes

 MIT Sloan is perhaps best known for its emphasis on technology.
 However, almost 32% of its class took consulting jobs.
 This is slightly greater than 29.4% of graduates taking up jobs in the Technology industry.

 Top employers of the 2018 MBA class of MIT Sloan in different industries are:

 |Industry||Top Employers (Number of hires)|

 |Consulting||BCG (24), McKinsey (22), Bain & Company (15)|